 Preparing for your Awareness Training

-Let others know your taking the test so you can not be disturbed.
+Let others know you are taking the test so you cannot be disturbed.
 You’ll need:

 - A calm environment in which your unlikely to be disturbed